a20351766/udo.1.4.0/docs/source/network/network.md

-After reading this topic and understanding the concept of policies, you will have a solid understanding of the decisions that organizations need to make to establish the policies that control a deployed Hyperledger Fabric network.
+After reading this topic and understanding the concept of policies, you will have a solid understanding of the decisions that organizations need to make to establish the policies that control a deployed Hyperledger UDO network.
-You'll also understand how organizations manage network evolution using declarative policies -- a key feature of Hyperledger Fabric.
-In a nutshell, you'll understand the major technical components of Hyperledger Fabric and the decisions organizations need to make about them.
+You'll also understand how organizations manage network evolution using declarative policies -- a key feature of Hyperledger UDO.
+In a nutshell, you'll understand the major technical components of Hyperledger UDO and the decisions organizations need to make about them.

 ## What is a blockchain network?